officiallysingh/spring-boot-spark-kubernetes/spark-job-service/README.md

 ![Spark Deploy Local](../img/Spark_deploy_local.png)

 #### Minikube profile
-* For environment setup, refer to [Installation using minikube section](../README.md#minikube), can skip `spark-job-service` docker image building part, as we will run `spark-job-service` on local in this case.
+* For environment setup, refer to [Prepare for Minikube section](../README.md#preparing-for-minikube), you can skip `spark-job-service` docker image building part, as we will run `spark-job-service` on local in this case.
 * Get Minikube master port number by running the following command.
 ```shell
 kubectl cluster-info